 Habitat Preservation Initiatives

-Conservation Efforts | Impact on Habitat |
+- Impact on Habitat

-Native plant restoration | Supports local flora and fauna |
+- Native plant restoration: Supports local flora and fauna

-Forest canopy preservation | Provides shelter for bird species |
+- Forest canopy preservation: Provides shelter for bird species

-Aquatic habitat protection | Enhances water quality for wildlife |
+- Aquatic habitat protection: Enhances water quality for wildlife

-Community engagement initiatives | Promotes awareness and education |
+- Community engagement initiatives: Promotes awareness and education

-Balancing recreation and wildlife | Ensures sustainable use of the area |
+- Balancing recreation and wildlife: Ensures sustainable use of the area

 Geological Significance Protection